 People in this category should wear clothing that produces the same, stark effect of light and dark.
 The style will complement their skin tone and create a cohesive look.

 Your first thought is probably to wear lots of black and white.
-This palette is a perfect example of contrast, but you can also have fun with colors.
+This palette is a perfect example of contrast, but you can also have fun and find more colors that will also complement your coloring.

 Pair colors that are far apart on the color spectrum (think ROY G BIV).
 Reds & greens and blues & yellows are two pairs that work well together.
 Feel free to experiment with patterns, solids with pops of color, and more!

 Some people are afraid to be bold with their makeup.
-But, if you have a high value, you’ll be surprised how natural stark lip colors and dark eyeshadows look.
+But, if you have a high contrast level, you will be surprised how natural stark lip colors and dark eyeshadows look.
 You should avoid nude colors as they can create a not-so-exciting appearance.

 Styling Tips for Low Face Contrast